-My company owns a fruit .com domain name that regularly receives inquiries and offers.
+My company owns two fruit .com domain names that regularly receive inquiries and offers.
 It seems like most people who submit an offer or make a purchase inquiry don’t know a whole lot about the value of domain names.
-To help them understand how much similar domain names sell for, I send them a list of publicly reported comparable fruit .com domain name sales.
+To help them understand how much similar domain names sell for, I send them a list of publicly reported comparable fruit and vegetable .com domain name sales.

 I thought I would share my findings publicly, like I did when I wrote about color .com domain name sales.
 I know of a few other privately reported sales, but when I am using the data to illustrate the value of one of my domain names, I would prefer to only share public sales recorded on NameBio.
 If you know of other fruit .com domain name sales, I invite you to share them in the comment section.